 What do Matt Smith’s workshops look like?

-Matt is ENTHUSIASTIC about comics, so his workshops are energetic.
+Matt is ENTHUSIASTIC about comics and illustration, so his workshops are energetic.
 The workshops work best in small groups, allowing Matt to interact with as many participants as possible.
 However, based on the individual convention or school’s needs, certain lessons can be adapted to an auditorium setting.